lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Keep a record of assignments and decisions made in ward leadership meetings.

-  * Follow up with assignments.

   * Ensure that records and reports are accurate and timely.

-  * Identify ordinances that require ratification (see 38.2.6 and 18.10.3).

 The ward clerk should become familiar with Church record-keeping tools (see 33.0).
 He uses these tools to help leaders identify: